Skip to main content

 5 C.F.R. § 1209.4(a).

 An individual must seek corrective action from the Office of Special Counsel (OSC) before appealing to MSPB unless the action being appealed is otherwise appealable directly to MSPB and the individual has elected a direct appeal.
 5 C.F.R. § 1209.5(a).
 If OSC does not seek corrective action on the individual's behalf, the individual may then appeal to MSPB.
-Instead of filing a complaint with OSC, FBI employees must seek corrective action through the Department of Justice by following the procedures at 28 C.F.R.
-Part 27.

 When an individual elects to file a complaint with OSC regarding an otherwise appealable action prior to filing a direct appeal with MSPB, the procedures of an IRA appeal will be followed.
 The IRA appeal in such a case will be limited to resolving the claim(s) of reprisal for whistleblowing or other protected activity, and MSPB will not directly review the merits of the personnel action.
 5 C.F.R. §§ 1209.2(d)(2), 1209.3, 1209.5(a).